Trail descriptions in and around the San Francisco Bay Area

 Black Diamond Mines

-Black Diamond Mines Regional Preserve encompasses an area that used to be the largest coal mining district in California (during the second half of the 19th century).
+Black Diamond Mines Regional Preserve encompasses an area that used to be the largest coal mining district in California during the second half of the 19th century.
 The park contains 12 coal mines and the sites of what used to be 5 towns (okay, maybe "villages") that were supported by them.
 Today, the only things left to be seen are piles of mine tailings, some mine entrances, the flattened foundation sites of some buildings, a reasonably intact cemetery, and (reportedly) some railroad beds.
-It might seem surprising at first to see that not a single plank of wood of any building from the coal mining years remains today, at least until it is explained to you that it was common then for folks to disassemble their wooden buildings and take the materials with them when they moved away from a spot...
+It might seem surprising at first to see that not a single plank of wood of any building from the coal mining years remains today, at least until it's explained to you that it was common then for folks to disassemble their wooden buildings and take the materials with them when they moved away from a spot.

 You can actually take a guided tour of a mine at Black Diamond Mines, albeit not of a coal mine but of a sand mine.
 Hazel-Atlas Mine was used for the extraction of sand suitable for glass production in the first half of the 20th century.
-Tickets for a one-and-a-half-hour guided tour of this mine can be purchased (for $3 per person, as of this writing) at the Sydney Flat Visitor Center in the park.
+The website of the park states that tickets for a 1.5-hour guided tour of this mine can be purchased (for $5 per person, as of this writing) at the Greathouse Visitor Center near the mine.

 As you start heading west on Stewartville Trail, you'll initially find yourself alternating between riding flatly and imperceptibly descending on your way through the valley.
 You'll notice that there is a spot on the route plot where two spurs go off the main loop in opposing directions from the same spot along this part of the loop.
-The shorter one heading north is a (1500-foot) hike up to Prospect Tunnel.
+(There's also a third, short spur here, but that was merely to check out a small quarry-like spot just off the trail and isn't worth much attention.)
+The shorter of the two main spurs here, which heads north, is a 1500-foot hike up to Prospect Tunnel.
 This tunnel is described as a 400-foot-long tunnel dug in the 1860s to look for coal.
 You can walk as far as 200 feet into this tunnel.
 It's the only mine tunnel in the park that can be freely entered by the public.
-If you'd like to try your hand at this (and you might want to see the photos of this ride in order to decide), you'll need to bring a flashlight with you; not to mention possibly a bike lock to hitch your bike to a nearby tree while you take the hike.
+If you'd like to try your hand at this (and you might want to see the photos of this ride in order to decide), you'll need to bring a flashlight with you; not to mention possibly a bike lock to secure your bike to a nearby tree while you take the hike.

 Continuing along the loop, you'll soon be passing by the Stewartville town site.
 There's nothing to see there except an interpretive signboard and a pile of tailings from Central Mine.

-Shortly after that, the route takes a sharp right turn and has you heading toward the most challenging climb of this ride.
+Shortly after that, the route takes a sharp right turn and has you heading toward one of the challenging climbs of this ride.
 As the fire road climbs back to the intersection where you started the loop on Ridge Trail, it takes a few wide switchbacks where the grade averages around 13%, but, more importantly, frequently exceeds 20%.
 This whole section is no more than half a mile in length, though, so it's no big deal to simply walk it.

 © Ergin Guney